The-Mastaer/DND-AI-toolkit/bugs.md

 2. Flet Framework Syntax Errors
 A series of AttributeError exceptions were encountered due to subtle inconsistencies in Flet's syntax.

 2.1.
-Incorrect ft.icons and ft.colors Usage
+Incorrect ft.Icons and ft.Colors Usage
 Error: AttributeError: module 'flet' has no attribute 'icons' and AttributeError: module 'flet' has no attribute 'colors'.

-Cause: The initial code used lowercase ft.icons and ft.colors.
+Cause: The initial code used lowercase ft.Icons and ft.Colors.
 The Flet library requires PascalCase for these modules.

 Solution: All references were updated to use the correct, case-sensitive syntax: ft.Icons and ft.Colors.